serlo/frontend/README.md

 ### Do I have to vendor prefix my css?

 No, styled components [takes care](https://styled-components.com/docs/basics#motivation) of this already.

+### Can I add external css?

+Only if it is absolutely necessary.
+You are able to import external `.css`-files in `pages/_app.js`.
+These stylesheets are always global and included in every page.
+If possible, use a package that supports styled components.

 ### How do I disable server side rendering for a component?